-Violinist Dr. Mikylah Myers McTeer’s performances have been called “energetic and virtuosic” by the Pittsburgh Tribune-Review, and “captivating” by Boulder, Colorado’s Daily Camera.
-She is the violinist of the newly formed Lyon Piano Trio, with WVU colleagues Erin Ellis, cello, and Ching-Wen Hsiao, piano; the trio will make its international debut at the Munich Steinway Haus Rubinstein-Saal in September 2017.
+Violinist Dr. Mikylah McTeer’s performances have been called “energetic and virtuosic” by the Pittsburgh Tribune-Review, and “captivating” by Boulder, Colorado’s Daily Camera.
+She is the violinist of the newly formed Lyon Piano Trio, with WVU colleagues Erin Ellis, cello, and Ching-Wen Hsiao, piano; the trio made its international debut at the Munich Steinway Haus Rubinstein-Saal in September 2017.
 In April 2016 Parma Recordings released her newest CD “REACT: Music for Flute, Violin and Interactive Computer” on the Ravello Records label.
 A collaboration with flutist Francesca Arnone, “REACT” has received glowing reviews both in the United States and abroad.
 Barcelona’s Sonograma Magazine applauded the duo’s “sensitivity and musicality” and Norman Cahn, writing for “I Care If You Listen,” noted that listeners will “be dazzled by new, undiscovered sonorities.”
 The Flute View wrote of Dr. McTeer's "dazzling artistry," "lyricism," and "polished and sonorous" tone.
 Dr. McTeer performed music from "REACT" at Brooklyn, NY’s National Sawdust, as part of the New York Philharmonic’s 2016 Biennial Celebration of New Music.
-Dr. McTeer can also be heard on the 2011 Parma Recordings release “Appalachian Inspiration” and with pianist Lucy Mauro on the 2015 Delos Records release “Return to Old Ireland.”
+She can also be heard on the 2011 Parma Recordings release “Appalachian Inspiration” and with pianist Lucy Mauro on the 2015 Delos Records release “Return to Old Ireland.”

 Dr. McTeer has a large studio of undergraduate and graduate violin students at West Virginia University, and has received many honors for her commitment to and passion for teaching.
 She was named West Virginia’s Outstanding Studio Teacher of the Year by the West Virginia chapter of the American String Teachers Association in both 2010 and 2009, and received the West Virginia University School of Music’s Outstanding Teaching award in 2008.
 In 2014 Dr. McTeer was named the West Virginia University College of Creative Arts "Outstanding Teacher."
 She regularly gives string clinics in West Virginia and master classes at colleges throughout the nation.
 She recently traveled to Spain to perform and teach master classes at the top music conservatories in Barcelona, Zaragoza, and San Sebastian, and to Seoul, Korea to teach master classes at Sejong University and Konkuk University.
 She is a past president of the West Virginia state chapter of the American String Teachers Association.